7 Steps to Take When your Basement Floods

-From burst pipes to sewage backups to leaking water heaters, some of the most common causes of water damage occur in the basement.
-It’s important to act quickly when your basement floods to prevent mold and water damage.
+Whether you’re dealing with excess water from burst pipes, sewage backups, a flash flood, or a major storm, some of the most common causes of water damage occur in the basement.
+It’s important to act quickly when you’re dealing with a flooded basement to prevent mold growth and water damage.
+Here’s what to do when your basement floods!

-In many cases, your homeowners insurance will cover extensive damage like this.
+In many cases, your homeowners insurance will cover this kind of extensive damage.
 Take pictures as soon as you see the damage so that they -and you- have a record of the damages.

 Does insurance cover a flooded basement?

-If your floodwater came from a natural disaster or groundwater, your insurance company may not cover the damages!
-Most homeowners insurance only covers issues such as burst pipes or sewage backups.
+If the floodwater came from a natural disaster or groundwater, your insurance company may not cover the damages.
+Most homeowners insurance only covers issues within the home such as burst pipes or sewage backups.
 You’ll need specific flood insurance to cover flood damage cleanup from a natural disaster like heavy rain or a hurricane.

 How much does it cost to fix a flooded basement?